• Skip to primary navigation

 Fork tender beef koftas can be grilled or baked.
 Serve them with some tahini, tzatziki or inside the pita bread.
 Also really good with rice, hummus, grilled veggies, and fresh salad, just fantastic stuff!

-What is Kofta
+What is Beef Kofta

 Beef Kofta is a popular Middle Eastern kebab, with variations of Kofta existing in the Middle East, Mediterranean, Southeast Asia, and even in North African cuisines.